MohamedAYasin/AITANA/README.md

 # 🧠 **Aitana: Promoting Circular Economy Through Electronic Waste Management in Eastleigh, Nairobi**

 ## 🧠 **Overview**
 **Aitana** is a smart software application that helps communities in Eastleigh, Nairobi—and beyond—manage electronic waste (e-waste) responsibly.
-Using machine learning and image recognition, Aitana allows users to upload pictures of common e-waste items (such as mobile phones, computers, batteries, and more), identifies them, and suggests creative ideas for reuse or upcycling.
+Using machine learning and image recognition, Aitana allows users to upload pictures of common e-waste items (such as mobile phones, smartwatches, keeyboards, and more), identifies them, and suggests creative ideas for reuse or upcycling.

 This project supports the circular economy by combining AI technology with environmental education, encouraging sustainable innovation and reducing hazardous waste in urban areas.